 As said earlier, memory exhaustion is one of the most common reasons behind the white screen of death error.
 To fix this, you will need to increase the memory limit in WordPress.
 You will need to open the wp-config.php file located under the WordPress directory, add the following line in wp-config.php –

 Then save the file.

-If you still get this error after above fix, you will have to extend the PHP memory limit from php.ini file.
+If you still get this error after this fix, you will have to extend the PHP memory limit from the php.ini file.
 You can also contact your web host to increase the PHP Memory limit.

 Troubleshooting with WP_DEBUG

 WP_DEBUG is a handy way to determine the problem with your WordPress website.
 When debugging mode is turned on, you will have a list of errors and warnings.

 To turn on WP_DEBUG in the local WordPress website, add the following line of code to your wp-config.php file –

 Make sure you place this line above the following line –